Tag: eastern league

 Frank Grant (sitting second from left) with the Philadelphia Giants, 1902.

 Grant played professionally for another sixteen years.
 He starred for the Cuban Giants, Page Fence Giants, New York Gorhams, Cuban X-Giants, Philadelphia Giants and Brooklyn Royal Giants.
 His last known games were with Brooklyn in 1907.
-He was 42 years old and nearing the culmination of a long and successful career.
-The 1910 United States Census listed Frank Grant’s occupation as “baseball player” – even though it had already come to end.
+He retired from the game at 42 years old after a long and successful career.
+The 1910 United States Census listed Frank Grant’s occupation as “baseball player” – even though his diamond days had already ended.

 1904 Philadelphia Giants Champions Frank Grant